Law and Professional Ethics CE Course (18 Hours) – Online CE Course

-This course of Law and Professional Ethics is based upon California law for licensees/interns/associates in CA. This course may also be taken by licensed professionals in a state other than California, if, they are applying for a license in California or where their state law coincides with California state law.
+This course of Law and Professional Ethics is based upon California law for licensees, interns, and associates in CA. This course may also be taken by licensed professionals in a state other than California, if, they are applying for a license in California or where their state law coincides with California state law.

 Law and Professional Ethics CE Course Objectives and Outline: